stennety/mywebsite/about.md

 ### Ideal World

-_**Started my web design career in the World of TV Shopping.**_
+_**Started my web design career in the world of TV shopping.**_

 *	Involved in 2 major site redesigns.
 *	Redesign of Ideal World checkout process.
 *	Generation of site creative, customer buying guides and direct email marketing.
-*	Creation of standalone mini-sites supporting TV events.
-*	Print work, including [ring sizer](/work/ringsize-guide/) and [Christmas event direct mailing](/work/christmas-cracker/).

-### Game
+### GAME Group

 _**Continued my career with an international games retailer.**_

-*	Creation of site merchandising, affiliate banners and [content hubs](/work/nintendo-hub/).
+*	GAME site merchandising, affiliate banners, PPC campaigns and [content hubs](/work/nintendo-hub/).
-*	Redesign of GAME Groups [customer email templates](/work/email-templates/).
+*	Redesign of  [customer email templates](/work/email-templates/) for GAME Groups various brands.
-*	Responsible for tasking creative for GAME’s weekly newsletters.

 ### Thomas Cook

 _**Contract work in a major brand.
 Quickly up to speed in a new team.**_

-*	Email marketing creation for Thomas Cook Cruises.
+*	Email marketing for Thomas Cook Cruises and related brands.
 *	Generating creative for the numerous Thomas Cook web properties.
-*	Cross browser compatibility issues with Club 18–30 site.

 _See [my résumé](/cv/) for detailed work history._